bgigurtsis/blog/_posts/2022-08-25-sechomelab.md

 ![](https://www.bgigurtsis.com/pictures/posts/homelab/NetworkMap.png)

-For this setup I used VMWare Workstation as my hypervisor.
-I chose this over VirtualBox mostly due to my familiarity with VMWare Workstation.
+For this setup I used VMware Workstation as my hypervisor.
+I chose this over VirtualBox mostly due to my familiarity with VMware Workstation.

 ### Virtual machine networking